8 APRIL 1898

 The Anglo-Egyptian army was commanded by the legendary General Kitchener.
 His moustached face as Secretary of State for War sixteen years later would feature on the “Your Country Needs You !” posters across Britain.

-In March 1896, his troops had crossed from Egypt into the Sudan to assert British hegemony over northern areas of Sudan crucial to Britain’s control of Egypt and the Red Sea route to India.
-The military conflict escalated yet further, when in January 1898, increasingly irritated by the continued defiance of Dervish Sudanese forces under Khalif Abdullah, the appointed successor to the Mahdi who had led an earlier revolt against the British in 1885, London ordered Kitchener to push south to Khartoum and crush all resistance.
+In March 1896, his troops had crossed from Egypt into the Sudan to assert British hegemony over northern areas of the country which were crucial to Britain’s control of Egypt and the Red Sea route to India.
+Two years later, in January 1898, increasingly irritated by the continued defiance of Dervish Sudanese forces under Khalif Abdullah, the appointed successor to the Mahdi who had led an earlier revolt against the British in 1885, London ordered Kitchener to push south to Khartoum and crush all resistance.

 THE DERVISH ENCAMPMENT AT ATBARA SURROUNDED